wasimblogs/queryAnswer/outputDemo.md

-Output Demo of Query Answering \n
+Output Demo of Query Answering

 Implemented inserts of synonym of words in user query to paraphrase user query.